calebpitan/contextmenu/docs/position.md

 # Position

 A proper positioning of the contextmenu in the view window should not be treated with triviality.
-Setting your contextmenu with the most appropriate positioning system, make it more accessible and boosts user's experience.
+Setting your contextmenu with the most appropriate positioning system, makes it more accessible and boosts user experience.

+> **Note:** This positioning system is not related to, same as or functions as the css positioning of the element.
+The css positioning of the contextmenu element should be `fixed`.

 # Positioning system